MattTriano/postgis_geocoder/README.md

 # PostGIS Geocoder

+Free tools for converting addresses to latitude and longitude values (ie geocoding), converting (latitude, longitude) pairs to addresses (reverse geocoding), and generally preparing geospatial data for analysis and mapping.

+## Overview

 This repo project enables users to easily set up their own free geocoding infrastructure using [US Census Bureau's geospatial TIGER/Line data](https://www.census.gov/geographies/mapping-files/time-series/geo/tiger-line-file.html).

 At present, it's provides functionality to:
 * download geospatial data files for the US states you indicate in the `.env` file,